 The Studio Art major offers abundant opportunities for students to work in a variety of media with guidance from our talented faculty.
-Studio concentrations include ceramics, drawing, glass, jewelry/metals/enameling, painting, print media and photography, sculpture, and textiles.
+Studio concentrations include Ceramics, Drawing, Glass, Jewelry/Metals/Enameling, Painting, Print Media and Photography, Sculpture and Expanded Media, and Textiles.

 Students work with traditional and non-traditional materials while learning contemporary art concepts.
-Our state-of-the-art facilities are located under one roof, including a new school-wide digital fabrication studio is accessible to all majors.
+Our state-of-the-art facilities are located under one roof, including a new school-wide digital fabrication studio called the ARTech Studio is accessible to all majors.
 Students are encouraged to work across disciplines and employ a contemporary approach to art making, helping them define what it means to be an artist and a maker in the 21st century.
 The School of Art offers B.F.A. and B.A. degrees in Studio Art.

 The Bachelor of Fine Arts in Studio Art is a pre-professional degree that prepares students to function in a variety of artistic roles.
 Specifically, the goals of the program are to develop technical skills, competence in the use of media, artistic sensibility and responsiveness to aesthetic form.
-Students must know the major achievements and achievers in the history of art and must understand contemporary art forms and their underlying theories.
-They must also be able to assess the quality of works of art and the intellectual value of contemporary theory and criticism.
+Students are educated in the major achievements and achievers in the history of art and extensively study contemporary art forms and their underlying theories.
+They also learn to assess the quality of works of art and the intellectual value of contemporary theory and criticism.

-The more general Bachelor of Arts in Studio Art degree is a more generalized course of study for students who do not wish to pursue making art as a profession but desire a solid foundation and breadth in the visual arts, within a liberat arts curriculum, for arts-related careers and to become a well-informed arts supporter and consumer.
+The more general Bachelor of Arts in Studio Art degree is a more generalized course of study for students who desire a solid foundation in the visual arts within a liberal arts curriculum to pursue arts-related careers.
+This degree also affords students the opportunity to pursue a minor.